-Good Sam the Samaritan CD retells and digs into the parable of the Good Samaritan, — arguably Jesus’ most famous and most important teaching.
-The CD does it in a fun and insightful way with animation, narration, quizzing, music and discussion videos.
+Good Sam the Samaritan retells and digs into the parable of the Good Samaritan, — arguably Jesus’ most famous and most important teaching, and it does it in a fun and insightful way with animation, narration, quizzing, music and discussion videos.

 Overview of What’s in Good Sam the Samaritan

 Luke 10 –a narrated 3-D animated retelling of the story in three different versions with study notes.